Awards

 material will only be reviewed during the final jury selection process and will not be

-reviewed during the pre-selection process or initial review by the jury. - If your entry is awarded a Prize, your material will be used for the catalog and the IMPETUS
+• If your entry is awarded a Prize, your material will be used for the catalog and the IMPETUS

 and Ars Electronica websites or any communication purpose from the IMPETUS consortium